charif-h/Football-results-simulation/README.md

 # How to use it
 For the moment, I decided to make the whole project in one Html file that contains all CSS and JS codes, which make the file too much long and complicated (may be I change my mind later).
 I just wanted to be easy to execute.
-So all you need is just to copy the html file and execute it in your borwoser.
+So all you need is just to copy the html file and execute it in your borwser.

 The simulator uses JS classes, such as: